 Julia Ledóchowska is born on April 17th 1865 in Loosdorf/ Lower Austria as the second of the seven children of Anthony (1823-1885) and Josephine Salis-Zizers (1831-1909).
-In 1874 the family moves do Sankt Pölten, a bigger town between Loosdorf and Vienna.
-There Julia goes to the school of the Loreto Sisters (Institute of the blessed Virgin Mary) and receives a humanistic education.
+In 1874 the family moves to Sankt Pölten, a bigger town between Loosdorf and Vienna.
+There Julia goes to the school of “English Ladies” (Institute of the blessed Virgin Mary) and receives a humanistic education.
 In 1883 Antoni makes his long time dream reality by moving with the family to Poland.
 He acquires a manor house in Lipnica Murowana near Cracow.

 In 1886 Julia enters the Ursuline Order in Cracow.
 After the period of novitiate she takes the vows and receives the name “Sister Mary Ursula of Jesus”.
 She works as a teacher and educator in the school guided by the Ursuline sisters.
 She also takes lessons in painting and decorates the chapel with wallpainting and pictures.
 In 1904 sister Ursula is elected Mother Superior of the Convent.

 In 1907, with the blessing of Pope Pius X and accompanied by two other sisters she leaves for St. Petersburg/ Russia in order to administer St. Catherine’s Polish boarding high school for girls.
 Mother Ursula quickly finds the way to the hearts and minds of the girls.
 She learns Russian and passes the state exam qualifying her to teach French.